package-url/purl-spec/README.rst

         If a URI does not contain an authority component, then the path cannot begin with two slash characters ("//").

-    While it is acceptable to use such '://' scheme suffix, its is not significant and not needed for unambiguous parsing even if it makes a `purl` look like a familiar web URL.
-In its canonical form, a `purl` must NOT use such '://' `scheme` suffix but only ':'.
+    It is therefore incorrect to use such '://' scheme suffix as the URL would no longer be valid otherwise.
+In its canonical form, a `purl` must NOT use such '://' `scheme` suffix but only ':' as a `scheme` suffix.
-    `scheme` suffix.
   - `purl` parsers must accept URLs such as 'pkg://' and must ignore the '//'.
   - `purl` builders must not create invalid URLs with such double slash '//'.
   - The `scheme` is followed by a ':' separator